yqchen-gh/Quantum-Mechanics/README.md

 # Quantum-Mechanics

 We put lecture notes and solutions of homework of Prof. Yiheng Lin's quantum mechanics course here.
+The texbook for this course is Sakurai's [Modern Quantum Mechanics](https://github.com/YQChen-QI/Quantum-Mechanics/blob/master/Modern%20Quantum%20Mechanics%20%5BJ.J.Sakurai%5D.pdf), you can download part of the solutions of the exercises in the texbook [here](https://github.com/YQChen-QI/Quantum-Mechanics/blob/master/Modern%20Quantum%20Mechanics%20Solutions%20%5BJ.J.Sakurai%5D.pdf).

 ## Lecture notes